mojotech/captains-log-release-agent/docs/dev-environment-spinup.md

 2. Install [docker](https://www.docker.com/get-started/) onto your machine, if you do not have it.

-3. Build dependencies `docker compose run app mix deps.get`
+3. Build dependencies `bash script/deps`

-4. Create and migrate your database with the command: `docker compose run app mix ecto.migrate `.
+4. Create and migrate your database with the command: `bash script/migrate`.

 5. Execute `docker-compose up` in the root of the repo.
 This starts the database and phoenix servers.